On interpolating sesqui-harmonic maps between Riemannian manifolds: The qualitative behavior of solutions

 where \(-\Delta=dd^\ast+d^\ast d\) is the Laplacian acting on one-forms. \end{Prop} \begin{proof} The Laplacian acting on one-forms satisfies the following Weitzenböck identity

 where \(X\) is a vector field.
 In addition, note that (see \cite[Proof of Proposition 2.2]{MR1952859} for more details)

 which completes the proof. \end{proof}

 \begin{Prop} Let \((M,h)\) be a compact manifold of strictly negative Ricci curvature with \(\dim M>2\) and assume that \(\delta_1\delta_2>0\).
-Then there does not exist a semi-biharmonic metric that is conformally related to \(h\) except a constant multiple of \(h\). \end{Prop} \begin{proof} Note that our sign convention for the Laplacian is different from the one used in \cite{MR1952859}.
+Then there does not exist an interpolating sesqui-harmonic metric that is conformally related to \(h\) except a constant multiple of \(h\). \end{Prop} \begin{proof} Note that our sign convention for the Laplacian is different from the one used in \cite{MR1952859}.
 We define the one-form \(\theta:=e^{-2u}\beta\).
 By a direct calculation we then find using \eqref{equation-metric-beta}

 In addition, we have

 The claim then follows by the maximum principle. \end{proof}